Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 It has no affiliation with the country of Germany.

-The first service animals were established in Germany during World War I. References to service animals date as far back as the mid-16th Century.
+The first service animals were established in Germany during World War I, but references to service animals date back to the mid-16th Century.

-An 11-year-old girl proposed the name for Pluto after the Roman god of the Underworld.
+An 11-year-old girl proposed the name of Pluto after the Roman god of the Underworld.

-The voice actor of SpongeBob and the voice actor of Karen, Plankton’s computer wife, have been married since 1995.
+The voice actors of SpongeBob and Karen, Plankton’s computer wife, have been married since 1995.

 An Italian banker, Gilberto Baschiera, is considered a modern-day Robin Hood.
-Over the course of 7 years, he secretly diverted 1 million euros to poorer clients from the wealthy ones so they could qualify for loans.
+Over the course of 7 years, he secretly diverted 1 million euros from wealthy clients to the poorer clients so they could qualify for loans.
 He made no profit and avoided jail in 2018 due to a plea bargain.

 Octopuses and squids have beaks.
 The beak is made of keratin – the same material that a bird’s beak and our fingernails are made of.